What is aqua yoga?

 Simple – Aqua yoga is for everyone!

-Different audiences do have different needs however and that’s part of the power of aqua yoga.
+Different audiences do have different needs however and that’s part of the power of the practice.
 It’s a challenge for everyone but highly accessible.
 Everyone can do it and get something out of it.

 Seniors benefit from the improves in balance, strength and social aspects of classes.